abbajoa/thumbnailmirror/README.md

 ThumbnailMirror
 ==================================================
-ThumbnailMirror is a library & command line tool for creating mirror of your picture gallery.
+ThumbnailMirror is a Java library & command line tool for creating mirror of your picture gallery.

 Install
 --------------------------------------------------